What types of cameras do you use? How many? And where do you put them?

 How long is the Wedding Day Rewind?

-The wedding footage can range from eight to fifteen minutes.
+Our Highlight video runs 3-5 minutes and the Feature film is 8-12.
 We emphasize quality not quantity.
 The Photo Years can add another five minutes and the Love Story Rewind can be from eight to fifteen minutes also.

 Do you offer Dedicated Wedding Videography?